buildpacks/rfcs/text/0000-export-to-oci.md

 - `image`: `my-app-image`

-The `<layout-dir>` is set with the default value `/layout-repo`

 Lifecycle:
- - It will read the `[run-image]` section in the `analyzed.toml`, it will parse `reference` attribute using the `@` separator and load the `run-image` image saved on disk in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format at path `/layout-repo/index.docker.io/cnb/my-full-stack-run/bionic`.
+ - It will read the `[run-image]` section in the `analyzed.toml`, it will parse `reference` attribute using the `@` separator and load the `run-image` image saved on disk in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format at path `/index.docker.io/cnb/my-full-stack-run/bionic`.
  - Lifecycle could also validate the digest of the image loaded is the same as the one established by the `reference`.
- - Lifecycle will execute the export steps and at the end of the process it will write the *application image* at path `/layout-repo/index.docker.io/library/my-app-image/latest` in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format
+ - Lifecycle will execute the export steps and at the end of the process it will write the *application image* at path `/index.docker.io/library/my-app-image/latest` in [OCI Image Layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format

 The output image will be written at:

 ```=shell
-layout-repo
-└── index.docker.io
+index.docker.io
     └── library
         └── my-app-image
             └── latest